stefaang/kingler/README.md

 TODO:

-- rework database interaction to use MongoDB iso PostGIS/GeoAlchemy2 eventually we could support both...
 - fix version nrs in requirements.txt
 - add license
 - add a tutorial for SSL setup (required on Chrome for GeoLocation)
-- clean up that messy map.html js
+- rework database interaction to be compatible both with MongoDB and PostGIS/GeoAlchemy2
 - ...